Who are the Friends of Gainsborough Cemeteries and Chapel?

 If you would like to know more about the different types of cookies, this site explains what they are and how they work – http://www.allaboutcookies.org/

 Access to your information and making corrections

-Please send information so we can identify and confirm who you are such as a copy of your driving licence or the top part of a utility bill with your name and address on it.
+Please send information so we can identify and confirm who you are such as a copy of your driving license or the top part of a utility bill with your name and address on it.

 We do our best to make sure the information we hold about you is correct, so if you find that information we hold about you is wrong, we will correct it.

 We will reply to you as soon as we can and that will not take longer than 30 calendar days.

 Under the UK General Data Protection Regulation and the Data Protection Act 2018. you have a number of important rights.
 In summary, those include rights to:

 fair processing of information and transparency over how we use your use personal information